Kandasamys: The Wedding

 Kandasamys: The Wedding is a 2019 South African Indian romantic comedy drama film written by Rory Booth and Jayan Moodley and directed by Jayan Moodley.
-The film is a sequel to the 2017 blockbuster box office hit film Keeping Up with the Kandasamys.
+The film is a sequel to the 2017 blockbuster box office hit film Keeping Up with the Kandasamys and stars Jailoshini Naidoo, Maeshni Naicker, Madhushan Singh and Mishqah Parthiephal.

 The film had its theatrical release across 41 local theatres on 18 April 2019 and gained extremely positive reviews from the audience.
 The film became a success at the box office similar to its prequel and was rated as one of the best African films of 2019.